 There weren’t many things to do in my village when I lived in rural Thailand.
-I could drive to the mall in Korat or go hang out at Khao Yai National Park but they were both hours away from where I lived.
-However, about once a month, there would be a Muay Thai kickboxing match set up at one of the local temples.
+I could drive to the mall in Korat or hang out at Khao Yai National Park but they were both hours away from where I lived.
+However, there would be a Muay Thai kickboxing match set up at one of the local temples about once a month.
 The fights would be combined with a fair or carnival and it would be packed with people selling food and crafts.
 It was definitely one of the better options to do around town compared to other weekends.
 One of my favorite times was at the Wat Banrai in Dan Khun Thot, about 30 minutes from my house.
 There were some undercard and children fights scheduled as well as the main event fights.
-I figured it would be a good time to try to photograph some Muay Thai fights.
+I figured it would be an excellent time to try to photograph some Muay Thai fights.

 Earlier that day I went to a small Muay Thai training facility not far from my house.
 A couple of girls I worked with offered to take me to see some of the fighters training before the events later that night.
 They were taking some lessons at the same training facility and told the owner I wanted to come and take pictures, which he was happy to let me do.
 We arrived at a small outdoor training area with the very basics for a workout.
 Weights, a punching bag, a ring area, and that was about it.
 It definitely had that gritty feel to it which probably made for tougher fighters.